-This is a collection of information security / cybersecurity resources for people in tech who are not information security practitioners.
+This is a curated collection of information security / cybersecurity resources for people in tech who are not information security practitioners.
 Please send me suggestions for updates!

 Newsletters